 Pike County Health Department, Home Health & Hospice has a passionate staff that are all dedicated to providing the necessary care to their community.
 Patient care will continue to be greatly enhanced with the financial support of the foundation. – Louisiana Press Journal

 Home Health & Hospice Coordinator: Carolyn Orf

-Board Members: Melanie Mathis, Kent Betts, Dorothy Brown, Art Flynn, Fern Grote, Jim Hansen, Elisha Koenig, Cathy Martin, Mike McCrory, Ruthie Murray, Susie Oberdahlhoff, Talley Saucier, Bill Unsell, Nellie Wamsley
+Melanie Mathis, Kent Betts, Art Flynn, Fern Grote, Elisha Koenig, Donita Lance, Cathy Martin, Mike McCrory, Ruthie Murray, Talley Saucier, Bill Unsell & Nellie Wamsley

 Why are you passionate about the foundation, and what encouraged you to become a member of the Home Care & Hospice Foundation of Pike County?